dfederm/dfederm.github.io/_posts/2022-11-03-async-mutex.md

 Below I'll explain how to implement an async mutex, but the full code can be found at the bottom or in the [Gist](https://gist.github.com/dfederm/35c729f6218834b764fa04c219181e4e){:target="_blank"}.

+**EDIT** Based on a bunch of feedback, it's clear to me that I over-generalized this post.
+This implementation was *specifically* for synchronizing across processes, **not** within a process.
+The code below is absolutely not thread-safe.
+So think of this more as an "Async Global Mutex" and stick with `SemaphoreSlim` to synchronization across threads.

 ## How to use a Mutex

 First, some background on how to properly use a `Mutex`.
 The simplest example is: